Academics

 Housing and living expenses will need to be covered by the students whether they are on the Exchange Program or the Study Abroad Program.
 NGU students at KCL will get the opportunity to receive housing at the KCL housing.
 Further information on housing and living expenses can be found on the website may prove useful: https://www.kcl.ac.uk/abroad/study-in-london/student-experience/index.aspx and KCL’s residences range in the room type and prices: https://www.kcl.ac.uk/study/accommodation/residences/index.aspx

-The first round of exchanges is expected to travel fall 2019 and/or spring 2020.
 Interested students who cover the below eligibility requirements will be required to submit the NGU online application.

-Applicants will undergo a selection process and once selected by NGU, they will be required to fill the KCL online application.
+Applicants will undergo a selection process and once selected by NGU, they will be required to fill out the KCL online application.
 Once selected by KCL, students will receive pre-departure support and training at NGU to prepare them for the study abroad experience.

 Eligibility Requirements: